plantasia-space/plantasia.space-site/collections/_genesis/skyl00.md

 key: world-information
 ---

-# Skylight.3
+# Skylight.2

-Soundscapes from the south of Maar World.
-Storms and underwater life recordings.
+Soundscapes from the East of Maar World.
+Air creatures singing, landing into the surface of the exoplanet.

 - Master: <a href="https://www.facebook.com/IO-Estudios-256499521035781/" rel="I/O Studios" target="_blank">I/O Studios</a>  by Nicolas Panzl and Diego Rey, Montevideo Uruguay.
 - Artwork: <a href="http://vrglit.ch/" rel="vrglitch" target="_blank">vrglitch</a> + Maar